USSBA/sba-gov-katana/development.md

 # Katana development guide
 Katana serves as the presentation layer for sba.gov.
 It is a React-Redux/Node application.
+Katana must connect to the data cacheing layer [Daisho](https://github.com/USSBA/sba-gov-daisho) to run properly.
+So please ensure you have set it up before attempting to run Katana.

 ## Environment Setup
 1. Install NVM (https://github.com/creationix/nvm)